Bread and Roses: Women's suffrage

 Helen Todd and her colleagues campaign for women's suffrage.
 Todd, as a factory inspector, discussed how the right to vote would gain for working women and society "bread and roses"–referring to greater income, and life's roses.

 The first mention of the phrase and its meaning appears in The American Magazine in September 1911.
-In an article by Helen Todd, she describes how a group of women from the Chicago Women's Club, after listening to advice from Senator Robert La Follette, decided to initiate an automobile campaign around the state of Illinois for the right of women to vote in June 1910.
+Helen Todd describes in an article how a group of women from the Chicago Women's Club, after listening to advice from Senator Robert La Follette, decided to initiate an automobile campaign around the state of Illinois for the right of women to vote in June 1910.
 The women who made up the first automobile campaign were Catherine McCulloch, a lawyer and justice of the peace; Anna Blount, a physician and surgeon; Kate Hughes, a minister; Helen Todd, a state factory inspector; and Jennie Johnson, a singer.
-Each of the speakers was assigned a subject in which they were an expert.
+Each speaker was assigned a subject in which they were an expert.
 McCulloch gave a record of the votes of the representatives and senators to their home constituents.
 Blount's subject was taxation without representation as concerns women.
 Hughes gave her speech on the history of the women's suffrage movement.
 Johnson opened up the speeches with a set of suffrage songs which was intended to focus and quiet the audience for the subsequent speeches.
-Helen Todd, as a factory inspector, represented the working women and discussed the need for laws concerning wages, work conditions, and hours.
+Todd, as a factory inspector, represented the working women and discussed the need for laws concerning wages, work conditions, and hours.

-It is in Todd's speech on the condition of the working women that the phrase is first mentioned.
-A young hired girl expressed to Todd, who was staying with the hired girl's family overnight during the campaign, what she had liked the most about the speeches the night before: "It was that about the women votin' so's everybody would have bread and flowers too."
+It is in Todd's article that the phrase is first mentioned.
+A young hired girl expressed to Todd, who was staying with the girl's family overnight during the campaign, what she had liked the most about the speeches the night before: "It was that about the women votin' so's everybody would have bread and flowers too."
 Todd then goes on to explain how the phrase "Bread for all, and Roses too" expresses the soul of the women's movement and explains the meaning of the phrase in her speech.

 Not at once; but woman is the mothering element in the world and her vote will go toward helping forward the time when life's Bread, which is home, shelter and security, and the Roses of life, music, education, nature and books, shall be the heritage of every child that is born in the country, in the government of which she has a voice.